Sports Coach Logo Sports Coach Training Principles Fitness Components

 From the 1970s to the 1980s, respected sporting organisations started using artificial pitches.
 However, the response from players around the world was primarily negative.
 Herman Edwards (formerly of the NFL) commented that the artificial pitches felt like playing on "concrete, " reflecting his discomfort.

 Conversely, Dan Dierdorf (also of the NFL) expressed that he appreciated the additional traction that artificial pitches provide.
 But while his perception was not entirely negative, he also explained that they would "[tear] up your skin if you fell on [them]".
-He explained that later health concerns associated with artificial pitches would have swayed his judgement were they better known at the time.
+He explained that later health concerns associated with artificial pitches would have swayed his judgement if they had been better known.

 Used by Respected Bodies